-Join Peggy Fisher for an in-depth discussion in this video Understanding arrays, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Understanding arrays, part of Learning Java.

 - If you wanted to write an application…that is used to keep track of all items…on a grocery list, this is easy…when there's only a few items.…But what if you need to buy 100 items…or even more than 100.…Then you would need at least 100 string variables…just for the name of the items…and another 100 double variables…for the price of each item…because it would include both the dollars and cents.…So it includes the fractional portion.…As you can see, this is getting pretty complicated fast.…As you guessed it, there is a better way.…